Not sure what this is all about?

 Let Me Entertain You

 These edits, and the majority of such things to be mentioned on this page, will only be noticable with a high quality stereo system, or in headphones and, in many cases, only by trained ears.
 Let Me Entertain You has one such edit - there is an audible cut at 2:34 (a blip can be heard in the left channel), so it is likely from two shows.

-After the song finishes, one second before the CD changes over to track three there is a slight click, and the level of background hiss suddenly increases.
-We are transported to Barcelona, February 20th.
+One second before the CD changes over to track three there is a slight click, and the level of background hiss suddenly increases.
+We are transported to Barcelona, February 20.

 Top of page